-A total of nine registered clinicians provided input: one group, the Pediatric Oncology Group of Ontario (POGO) and eight individual oncologists from Ontario (four clinicians including one pediatric oncologist), Alberta (two clinicians), British Columbia (one clinician), and Nova Scotia (one clinician).
+A total of nine registered clinicians provided input: one group, the POGO and eight individual oncologists from Ontario (four clinicians including one pediatric oncologist), Alberta (two clinicians), British Columbia (one clinician), and Nova Scotia (one clinician).
 Overall, the clinicians agreed that blinatumomab should be reimbursed for both adult and pediatric patients, noting that data can be extrapolated from adults to children and that evidence from the R/R setting is supportive to the indication under review.